toohighonthehog/RJScraperScript/readme.md

 #+ Test whisper respository code.

 #  add find duplicate check

 #  added date will be for the whole batch

 #  if we're adding something which already has a record with the same batch date/time, carry on as normal but with a warning.

 #  this will involve some queries of live data. where else do we need to use this?

 #  Create a 'scan for issues' option.

 #  Does a file exist for each record?

 #  Create a 'to be rescanned' flag.

 #  Tidy up the dedup script.
 Make it a bit faster.

 #  Audit the data which is updated on a rescan.

 #  The '5' value to generate the MP3 runner should clear after the .sh file is created.

 #  Check that the URL is correct DVMM-003 and returning DVMM-033 for some reason.

+## added date for 'wanted' is missing? correct? (line 288?) - its fine / expected bahaviour.

+## if prate < 0 & can't find data, we get added and file date put in the DB (see above) - fixed? test...

+## increment for title is too high for title when doing a rescan.

+## Add a visual counter for each processed file.

+## notes in title table?  not mentioend in code.

+#  no split lines (prettier)

+#  use f strings properly.

+#  put_title_db_record function should be used more.  i.e. a reusable, universal write title function.

 Done: